 Ultimately, an effective online reputation management campaign will address each of these and will include SEO tactics, content marketing, Voice of the Customer (or similar feedback strategies), and a willingness to make changes if they are truly needed.
 We’ll step through each of these below.

-2. Improving Your Online Customer Relationships
+2. Improving Your Online Reputation with Customer Relationships

 77% of consumers said they would be willing to leave a review if asked by a business.